ArthurPieri/arthurpieri.github.io/content/98% economy on Data lake.md

 ## From top to bottom
 ### The first step
-The first thing we did after that, was to look at the most important and used table on the pipeline, which is one of those [[OTB]].
+The first thing we did after that, was to look at the most important and used table on the pipeline, which is one of those [[_OBT]].
 After gathering all columns, and finding where those columns came from, we found the second problem:
 - In the urge to follow a "design pattern", we were creating lots of useless tables.
 Ok, we had schemas that follow a pattern:
 	- Transient